 - Now it's time to create partitions inside of the disk slice you created for FreeBSD.
 Press OK to the screen asking you if you want to do this. - At this point the FreeBSD Disklabel Editor should present itself.
-Assuming we have used the entire drive on your machine your initial screen should look like this:
+Assuming we have used the entire drive on your machine your initial screen should look something like this (Note: your drive size will likely be different):